midstlab/Welcome_pack_for_MIDSTLab/readme.md

 Send your job to Truba: ```sbatch sample.slurm```

--   Excellent step-by-step tutorial to familirize yourself with Unix Shell :
+-   A step-by-step tutorial to familiarize yourself with Unix Shell :
     [https://swcarpentry.github.io/shell-novice/]

 -   For basic slurm commands: